 It depends on the date of the conviction and the crime for which the conviction was sustained.

-The general rule is that the Board of Pharmacy may not disqualify applicants if they have no criminal convictions within the past seven years of their license application.
+The general rule is that the Board of Pharmacy may not disqualify you if you had no criminal convictions within the past seven years of your license application.

-Further, if an applicant does have a criminal conviction within the prior seven years, the Board may disqualify them only if the case was substantially related to the qualifications, functions, or duties of being a pharmacist.
+Further, suppose you do have a criminal conviction within the prior seven years.
+In that case, the Board may disqualify you only if the case was substantially related to the qualifications, functions, or duties of being a pharmacist.
 (The term “substantially related” carries the same definition as described in Section 3 above).

 There are exceptions to the above rules though.
-Mainly, the Board may deny pharmacy licenses to those who have been convicted of any of the following offenses at any time:
+Mainly, the Board may deny pharmacy licenses to you if you have been convicted of any of the following offenses at any time:

-- a crime for which the applicant has to register as a Tier II or Tier III sex offender, or
+- a crime for which you have to register as a Tier II or Tier III sex offender, or

 - a serious felony, as defined in Section 1192.7 of the Penal Code.